jbethune/gwf_target_group/README.md

 ## Advanced usage

+You can read about the technical details by invoking `help( gwf_target_group.TargetGroup )` in your python console.

 ### Passing gwf options

 If you need to fine-tune the options for a gwf job, you can use the